Historical Keyboards

 (no longer in the collection)

 The clavichord, which originated in the Medieval period, bears some resemblance to both the harpsichord and the piano.
-It produces sounds by pressing metal tangents to the strings; the tone is very soft but capable of limited dynamic nuances.
+It produces sounds by pressing metal tangents to the strings.
+The tone is very soft but capable of subtle dynamic nuances.
 It was popular as an instrument for practice and composition.

-This particular instrument was acquired, restored, and subsequently sold in 2014.
+This particular instrument was restored by Han and sold in 2014.